MPAS-Dev/compass/docs/ocean/test_cases/isomip_plus_at_lanl.rst

    git logg

-We don't start off on ``E3SM-Project/E3SM/ocean/develop`` (even though the name of the local branch might trick you into thinking you're there), so we need to do a hard reset to put us there:
+We start off on ``E3SM-Project/E3SM/master``.
+If you want to point to a different branch, you need to do a hard reset to put yourself there.
+Here's an example:

 .. code-block:: bash

-   git reset --hard E3SM-Project/E3SM/ocean/develop git logg
+   git reset --hard xylar/E3SM/ocean/fancy_new_branch git logg

 Now source the file with modules and settings for building MPAS on grizzly:

 .. code-block:: bash

-   source /usr/projects/climate/username/mpas/model/setup_gr.bash
+   source /usr/projects/climate/username/e3sm/setup_gr.bash

 If all goes well, you should see ``comapss_py3.7`` as part of your command prompt and you should be read to build MPAS.